Den Osse

 Den Osse is a hamlet in the municipality of Schouwen-Duiveland, in Zeeland, Netherlands.
+It is located on the Grevelingen between Scharendijke and Brouwershaven and is the northernmost place of Zeeland.

-Den Osse is not a statistical entity, and the postal authorities have placed it under Brouwershaven.
-Den Osse has mainly become a holiday resort and marina.
-It has its own place name signs.
+Den Osse is not a statistical entity but it has its own place name signs.
+The postal authorities have placed it under Brouwershaven.
 There are only about 15 houses for permanent residence.
+Den Osse had become a holiday resort and marina.
+It has multiple holiday parks including a Landal Greenpark.